Wondering whether having braces hurts? Our dentists in Toronto share how you can avoid pain during and after having braces.

-Our honest answer is always that the application itself won’t hurt, though you may feel some mild pain or discomfort after we join the brackets with the orthodontic wire.
+The honest answer is always that the application itself won’t hurt, though you may feel some mild pain or discomfort after we join the brackets with the orthodontic wire.

-Many patients experience some soreness or discomfort for the first few days after their braces are placed, or their brackets or wires are adjusted.
+Many people experience some soreness or discomfort for the first few days after their braces are placed, or their brackets or wires are adjusted.
 Getting braces is a big change for your mouth, and your cheeks and lips may need a couple of weeks to get used to moving around them.

 You’ll be relieved to know that the appliances and wires we use are modern, and designed to exert light, gradual, continuous pressure on your teeth so as not to cause undue pain.